 you began living in the UK before 31 December 2020

-Other EU citizens will need a passport to visit the UK.
+From 1 October 2021 other EU citizens will need a passport to visit the UK.
 If you have a biometric passport, you can still use the eGates at UK airports.

 If you’re from outside the EU, EEA or Switzerland